Why we located here. A Creative Community of Communities!

 You can see the evolution of Hedonisia in our Community Photo History.

 Our environmental work did not stop on the property.
-We were active in local politics supporting legislation that protects communities such as ours that face government persecution.
+We were active in local politics supporting legislation to promote eco-friendly construction and tiny homes based on tropical weather conditions.

 An EcoFeminist Community